-As mentioned in Section 2, in Echo PIV experiments images are created by merging vertical segments of the field of view (FOV) recorded at different time steps.
-As a consequence the frame rate is low and the maximal velocity that can be measured is limited.
-In the present work we consider a different acquisition protocol motivated by current research on image acquisition [3,4] in which the whole image/frame is recorded at the same point in time.
+As mentioned in Section 2, ultrasound images of the seeded flow for Echo PIV are composed of vertical scan lines within the FOV acquired at different time steps.
+This scheme limits the fame rate and consequently the maximum resolvable velocity.
+In the present work, we propose a different acquisition protocol motivated by current research on image acquisition [4,5] in which the whole image/frame is recorded at the same point in time.